Daniel-Lutz/tracking-turrent/README.md

-# Tracking Turret V2
+# Tracking Turret
-In this project I designed and constructed a pan and tilt tracking robot.
-It is the refined version of a pervious pan and tilt tracking robot I made summer 2023
+In this project I designed and constructed a pan and tilt tracking and shooting robot.
+I started this project summer 2023 and created the tracking turrent V1.
+In summer 2024 I revisited this project to improve its design creating tracking turret V2.

-# Its capabilities include
-- Color and object detection
-- Aiming and shooting software
-- Pan and tilt degrees of rotation, allowing for near omnidirectional tracking and shooting of target

-# Upgrades from last year include
-- Near omnidireectional tracking
-- Improved structural stability
-- Improved shot accuracy by __%

 Pan tilt stepper motor tracking turret Superior Upgraded Enhanced Automated P T SM T T S U E A